on December 31st, 2021 (JST) current information.

 Video and DVD

 The color of the postal service in China is dark green, so the mailboxes are in dark green, not red.
-For airmails to Japan, postcards are 5 yuan and sealed letters are 6 yuan (up to 20g) and above.
+For airmails to Japan, postcards are 5 yuan and sealed letters are 5 yuan (up to 20g) and above.
+Business is divided into postal business and telecommunications business in China, and most cities have separate postal bureaus (postal services and telegraphs) and telecommunication offices.

 How to phone